California teacher charged with abuse after photos

 "The details on this particular case are disturbing.
 There's no such thing as normal and this is way beyond normal," said Sheriff's Lieutenant Carlos Marquez, who supervised the case.

-Early in the investigation, detectives recovered a similar blue spoon from the trash within the teacher's classroom that tested positive for semen, said Sheriff's Sergeant Dan Scott of the special victims unit.
+Early in the investigation, detectives recovered a similar blue spoon from the trash within the teacher's classroom that tested positive for semen, Sheriff's Sergeant Dan Scott of the special victims unit said.

 Berndt's DNA was found to match that of the DNA profile found on the spoon, he added.